 The Chinese calendar follows lunar and solar cycles, meaning the New Year begins with the first new moon, after the Earth has made a full revolution around the Sun.

-China is by no means the only culture to prioritise the lunar calendar: much of Asia, the Middle East and the Americas have traditionally used the cycles of the moon.
-But China has some of the most enduring traditions, festivals and superstitions, which we'll give you a flavour of here!
+China is by no means the only culture to prioritize the lunar calendar: much of Asia, the Middle East and the Americas have traditionally used the cycles of the moon.
+But China has some of the most enduring traditions, festivals and superstitions, which we'll give you a flavor of here!

 The Gregorian calendar we know today follows the Earth’s 365 day revolution around the Sun.
 The Chinese calendar is called ‘lunisolar,’ because it draws on elements of the Earth's 365 day rotation around the sun and the moon's c.27 day orbit around the Earth.

 This year, the first new moon appears on January 25th 2020, marking the end of the year of the Pig and the beginning of the year of the Rat.
 Because of the way the lunar cycles fall, New Year 2021 will not be until February 12th 2021, which will be the year of the Ox.